Kisin modules with descent data and parahoric local models: Introduction

 We explain the connection to integral structures in completed cohomology.
 One of the few situations where we have explicit presentations of local deformation rings is the case of tamely Barsotti-Tate deformations rings for $\GL_2$.
 Set $G_K:=\mathrm{Gal}(\bar K/ K)$ and let $I_K\subset G_K$ be the inertia subgroup.
 When $K/\Qp$ is unramified and $\tau:I_K \ra \GL_2(\La)$ is a (generic) tame \emph{inertial type}, then~\cite{BreuilLG, BM2, EGS} explicitly describe the potentially Barsotti-Tate deformation ring $R_{\rhobar}^{\mathrm{BT}, \tau}$ for any $\rhobar:G_K \ra \GL_2(\F)$.
 These computations provided evidence for the Breuil-M\'ezard conjecture and led Breuil to several important conjectures \cite{BreuilLG}.
 Perhaps the most striking is the precise conjecture about which lattices inside the smooth $GL_2(\cO_K)$-representation $\sigma(\tau)$ (determined by $\tau$ via inertial local Langlands) can occur globally, in completed cohomology.
 Breuil's conjectures were proved by Emerton-Gee-Savitt~\cite{EGS} using the explicit presentations of tamely Barsotti-Tate deformation rings.

 In more general situations ($K/\Qp$ ramified or $\rhobar$ non-generic), one cannot hope for such an explicit presentation.
-In this paper, we construct for arbitrary $K/\Qp$ and $\GL_n$ resolutions of tamely Barsotti-Tate deformation rings whose geometry is related to that of local models for $\Res_{K/\Qp} \GL_n$ with parahoric level structure.
+In this paper, we construct for arbitrary $K/\Qp$ and $\GL_n$, resolutions of tamely Barsotti-Tate deformation rings whose geometry is related to that of local models for $\Res_{K/\Qp} \GL_n$ with parahoric level structure.
 These resolutions are related to the moduli of Breuil-Kisin modules with descent data.
 The level structure is determined by the tame inertial type $\tau$.
 For example, if $\tau$ consists of distinct characters, then the local model will have Iwahori level structure, whereas the local models of~\cite{MFFGS, PRcoeff}, which have trivial descent data, always have maximal parahoric level.

 Our perspective in this paper is largely global, in the spirit of~\cite{PRcoeff}.
 Motivated by the moduli stack of finite flat representations of $G_K$ constructed by \cite{EGpict1}, we study moduli stacks $Y^{\mu, \tau}$ of Kisin modules with tame descent data and $p$-adic Hodge type $\mu \in (\Z^n)^{\Hom(K, \overline{\Q}_p)}$.
+We can consider a moduli stack of Kisin modules as above, but in addition equipped with an eigenbasis compatible with the descent datum; we call this space $\widetilde{Y}^{\mu,\tau}$.

 \begin{thm} There exists a moduli stack $Y^{\mu,\tau}$ of Kisin modules with tame descent data and $p$-adic Hodge type $\mu$, which fits into the diagram

 where $M(\mu)$ is the Pappas-Zhu local model \cite{PZ, LevinLM} for $(\Res_{K/\Qp} \GL_n, \mu)$ at parahoric level $($determined by $\tau)$ and both $\pi^{\mu}$ and $\Psi^{\mu}$ are smooth maps. \end{thm}